ProFormA/proformaxml/Whitepaper.md

 tool can be exported and imported into another tool.

-The format contains three main parts: <b>task</b>, <b>submission</b> and <b>response</b> which are each described in a separate document.
+The format contains three main parts: <b>task</b>, <b>submission</b> and <b>response</b> which are each described below.

 (Because of the length of this whitepaper, it can be helpful to use a userscript that collapses markdown.)